vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-09-judges-notes.md

 thought that the vine had only 3 vine attacks per turn, when it's actually 24!
 I realized this in the second round of combat, and so decided to just add three extra vines per turn.
 Two or more members of the party likely would have died if I read the vine entry correctly.
-We ended the session with Basil, Marcellus, Spine, and Sarnai all ensnared, but a raging fire started by
+We ended the session with Basil, Marcellus, Spine, and Sarnai all ensnared, but a raging fire started by Pif may, if the party is lucky, burn away 2-3 of the vines, leaving 2-3 that would need to be cut away for everyone to escape.
+They're in trouble, but at least some of them will have a chance to escape!